mtgjson/mtgjson-website/docs/data-models/card-atomic/README.md

 > **Introduced:** `v4.0.0`

 > ### types
-> List of all "card types" of the card, including Un-sets and gameplay variants.
+> List of all card types of the card, including Un-sets and gameplay variants.
+See [Card Types](/data-models/card-types/) for reference.
 >
 > **Type:** `array`
 > **Introduced:** `v4.0.0`